ayoubighissou99/ayoubighissou99/README.md

 :mortar_board: **Education:**
- - Master of Science in Artificial intelligence at `University of Milan - Biccoca`
+ - Master of Science in Artificial intelligence at `University of Milan - Bicocca`
  - Bachelor of Science in Mathematical Engineering at `Politecnico di Milano`

 ### 💻 **Skills**: